sparna-git/Sparnatural/docs/index.md

   - [OWL-based configuration : datasources](OWL-based-configuration-datasources)  - Reference page and how-to to configure the datasources on properties or classes
   - [JSON-based configuration](JSON-based-configuration) - Reference page for the JSON-based configuration
   - [Integration with GraphDB Lucene Connector](Integration-with-GraphDB-Lucene-Connector) - Special configuration to interact with a GraphDB Lucene index
+  - [Querying date ranges](Querying-date-ranges) - How to generate SPARQL queries that can match on resources with a begin date and a end date

 ### Integration in webpages